 B.A.
-(Hons.) in Philosophy: Candidates can expect a test of their reading writing and thinking abilities.
+(Hons.) in Philosophy: Applicants can expect a test of their reading writing and thinking abilities.
 No questions specific to any discipline will be asked.

 B.A.
-(Hons.) in History: Writing skills of students will be tested in the aptitude test.
-Candidates are expected to write a short passage on a theme/ statement/ topic in half an hour.
+(Hons.) in History: The comprehension abilities and writing skills of students will be tested in the aptitude test.
+Candidates are expected to answer a few questions based on a particular text or passage in half an hour.
 A sense of history will help in writing the test.

 B.A.
-(Hons.) in Sanskrit: In the aptitude test, students are tested on their motivation and knowledge of Sanskrit language (Sanskrit grammar, Class X level).
+(Hons.) in Sanskrit: In the aptitude test, students are tested on their knowledge of Sanskrit language (Sanskrit grammar, Class X level).